frame-lang/frame-lang.github.io/_posts/2021_02/2021-02-21-what_is_frame.md

 categories: language-basics
 ---

-Frame is a simple yet powerful markdown language for defining the dynamic behavior of systems.
-With Frame notation it is easy to quickly define state machines that comply with core UML statechart concepts while taking a decidedly advantageous new approach.
+Frame is a simple yet powerful _system specification language_ for defining the dynamic behavior of systems.
+With Frame notation it is easy to quickly design state machines that comply with core UML statechart concepts through a decidedly advantageous new approach.

 ## A State Machine Markdown Language

-Frame is a textual language that can be translated into equivalent documentation and code using the {{site.data.site_config.framepiler_url}}.
-UML and other modeling approaches promote a visual-first paradigm.
-However this approach requires specialized (and often expensive) diagramming tools.
-Additionally - let's just say it - working with boxes and lines to code can be a pain.
+UML and other modeling specifications promote a visual-first paradigm.
+However this approach to system design requires (sometimes expensive) diagramming and modeling tools.
+Additionally - let's just say it - working with boxes and lines to code can be a pain when the systems get complex.

 With Frame, anyone with a text editor can quickly sketch out a system design concept - notepad is just fine!